 Surrender and release control over to God

 The opposite of the life of faith is the controlling and manipulation motivated by fear and founded in pride.
-The controlling is doing everything we can to ensure a desired result.
+The controlling is doing everything we can to ensure the desired result.
 It is primarily directed outwardly – controlling people, situations, conversations, etc., e.g. controlling of all that is not our direct responsibility and not in our power.
 Controlling is opposite to the self-control as a trait of the character that the Spirit of God produces in us.

 In the sphere of our will (the ability to make choices and decisions), God’s way of building and exercising faith is a conscious and constant choice to humble ourselves and release control over to God (for people, situations, results).
 We need to surrender ourselves and the things that worry us under His care and control.
 The emotion and the indicator showing that we have relinquished the place at the steering wheel to God is peace and tranquility.
 God is Almighty, All-knowing, and Omnipresent – e.g. He is fully qualified to be at the wheel in comparison to us.

 The framework of practicing these three ways of building and exercising faith is the relationship (with God and the people in our lives) and the principle of responsibility and accountability to them.
 We have responsibility not FOR but TO God and people.
 By sharing the things we are going through not only with God but also with a few close and trusted people, we receive support and motivation to move forward.